Fact check: The deepfakes in the disinformation war between Russia and Ukraine | DW | 18.03.2022

 Russia's war in Ukraine has impacted disinformation on social media by people supporting either side of the conflict

-Manipulated videos designed to make it look as if someone said or did something they did not — known as deepfakes — have targeted politicians for years.
+Manipulated videos designed to look like someone said or did something they did not — known as deepfakes — have targeted politicians for years.
 With higher stakes amid Russia's war in Ukraine, however, such videos could have a swift and devastating impact on those directly involved in the conflict.

 DW Fact Check takes a look at some of the recent deepfakes that circulated on social media amid the conflict.